ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

 security provided by the TEEP protocol.

-When HTTPS is used, clients MUST use the procedures detailed in Section 6 of {{!RFC6125}} to verify the authenticity of the server.
+When HTTPS is used, clients MUST use the procedures detailed in Section 4.3.4 of {{!I-D.ietf-httpbis-semantics}} to verify the authenticity of the server.
 See {{!BCP195=RFC7525}} for additional TLS recommendations and {{!RFC7925}} for TLS recommendations related to IoT devices.